News

 Roads

-I-80: The freeway is open and in good condition, but watch for slippery spots during showers.
-Plan ahead by following CalTrans road reports at https://roads.dot.ca.gov.
+I-80: The freeway is open and in good condition, but there are occasional lane closures for construction — such as after the Gold Run rest area today (April 16).
+Plan ahead by following CalTrans reports at https://roads.dot.ca.gov.

 General: Paved secondary roads around the Summit should be in good condition.